taifur20/intelligent-door-lock/README.md

    #print(image[0])
    #print(image[1])
 ```
-7. Now, add the Face Index to AWS DynamoDB with full name for every image using the following python code.
+7. Now, add the Face Index to AWS DynamoDB with full name for every image using the following python code. (or use the code file named as *index-face-and-store-db.py*)
 ```
 import boto3
 from decimal import Decimal